Abledenthusiast/Kaya-OS/README.md

 # Kaya-OS
-An implementation of the Kaya operating system
+An implementation of the Kaya operating system by Alex Fuerst and Aaron Pitman

 Wrote a a complete operating system from scratch.
 The final product, in addition to support a multitude of peripheral devices, successfully ran eight concurrent processes, each running in their own virtual address space.